 Traffic to Big Bear was heavy and the road was pitched towards the center in

-we bailed 3 miles shy of the summit.
+we bailed three miles shy of the summit.

-Roadway surface and traffic report.
-The roadway is excellent.
+Roadway Surface and Traffic Report: The roadway is excellent.
 Traffic is moderate to heavy, in our experience.
-During our May climbs in 2011 and 2012, traffic was light to moderate while it was moderate and fast moving for the first 6 miles on our way up to Valley of the Falls in Fall 2014.
-Traffic on a snow day (why were we riding then?! - good question!) the day after Thanksgiving, 2015 was extremely heavy and fast moving.
+During our May climbs in 2011 and 2012, traffic was light to moderate while it was moderate and fast moving for the first six miles on our way up to Valley of the Falls in Fall 2014.
+Traffic on a snow day (why were we riding then?! - good question!) the day after Thanksgiving in 2015 was extremely heavy and fast moving.